 .back up (part 2)

-to go to FHE at my sister Gwen’s house.
+We were invited to go to FHE at my sister Gwen’s house.
 I just had one request: that they take us to see their recently purchased land in Lake Point next to my brother Tyler’s land.

 That’s right.
 My brother's and sister’s families are going to be building houses next door to each other!

-e spent a lot of time with my friends Nichole and Niki while we were down there.
+We spent a lot of time with my friends Nichole and Niki while we were down there.
 Niki just had a baby a few months ago.
 She is just so beautiful!

 Hogle Zoo was on the schedule the next day!
 I hadn’t been there in so long… To be honest, it’s not as great of a zoo as I remembered it being when I was younger… strange.